FREQUENTLY ASKED QUESTIONS

 All lampshades are made to order, so please allow around 10-15 working days for us to make and dispatch your order.

 Orders are sent by Parcel Force, or via Royal Mail taking 2 days.
-Orders are insured and will need to be signed for.
+Orders are insured, can be tracked, and will need to be signed for.